rhalff/LastFMSlideShow/README.markdown

 The Last.FM Slideshow
 ==================

-A little test app the show artist photos from Last.FM
+A little test app to show artist photos from Last.FM

 Meant to be integrated into minitube to show photo's from the artist currently playing.